Four Ways to Protect Yourself from Ponzi Schemes

 • Understand how much you are paying in fees and how those fees are being deducted from your accounts;

-• Review your financial statements consistently (quarterly should be sufficient), be on the lookout for fees or transactions that seem out of the ordinary, investments that you are not familiar with, or that do not align with your financial plan.
+• Review your financial statements consistently (quarterly should be sufficient), and look for fees or transactions that seem out of the ordinary, investments that you are not familiar with, or do not align with your financial plan.